Rookout/docs/docs/rules-operations.md

 This operation performs data redaction on the destination paths, before they are sent to their Targets.

-**Note** - redaction is usually done by the Rookout Agent.
+**Note** - redaction is done by the Rookout Agent, before being sent to the defined target.
-If you are using the Rookout Agent deployment, data will be reduced by the Agent before sending it to the wanted target.
-If you are using the Rookout Cloud deployment, data will be fully sent to the Rookout Service, and redaction will happen there.

 Exmaple: